 4. Equipment Maintenance and Readiness

 - Conduct Regular Inspections: Conduct regular inspections of equipment to identify any damage, wear, or other problems.
-This helps to ensure that equipment is safe to use and that it is functioning properly.
+This helps to check that equipment is safe to use and that it is functioning properly.

-- Repair and Replace Equipment: Repair or replace equipment as needed to ensure that it is always in good working order.
+- Repair and Replace Equipment: Repair or replace equipment as needed to make sure it is always in good working order.
 This may involve performing routine maintenance, repairing damaged components, or replacing equipment that is beyond repair.

 - Inventory Management: Maintain an accurate inventory of all equipment.
-This helps to ensure that equipment is not lost or stolen and that it is available when needed.
+This helps to check that equipment is not lost or stolen and that it is available when needed.

-- Proper Storage: Ensure that equipment is stored properly to protect it from damage and deterioration.
+- Proper Storage: see to it that equipment is stored properly to protect it from damage and deterioration.
 This may involve storing equipment in a climate-controlled environment, covering it with protective tarps, or lubricating it to prevent rust.

 5. Safety Oversight

 - Safety Briefings: Conduct safety briefings to inform personnel of potential hazards and to review safety procedures.
-This helps to ensure that personnel are aware of the risks involved in their work and that they know how to protect themselves.
+This helps to see to it that personnel are aware of the risks involved in their work and that they know how to protect themselves.

 - Risk Assessments: Conduct risk assessments to identify potential hazards and to evaluate the likelihood and severity of potential accidents.
 This helps to prioritize safety efforts and to focus on the areas where the risk is greatest.